BJP seeks apology from Patna officer who compared Islamic organisation Popular Front of India to RSS

 The official said that the police had got documents about camps where Popular Front of India members were being trained in martial arts and using weapons like sword.

-Rajya Sabha MP and BJP leader Sushil Kumar Modi demanded that Dhillon should immediately withdraw his statement and apologise.
+Rajya Sabha MP and BJP leader Sushil Kumar Modi demanded that Dhillon should withdraw his statement and apologise.
 He said that the RSS was a patriotic organisation and that it was “highly condemnable and ignorant” to compare it with the PFI.

-The RSS is considered to be the BJP’s ideological fountainhead, and several leaders of the saffron party have been closely associated with it.
+The RSS is the BJP’s ideological fountainhead, and several leaders of the saffron party have been closely associated with it.

 Bihar BJP spokesperson Nikhil Anand said that the senior superintendent of police should apologise for his statement and resign.
 “IAS and IPS officers are considered above politics and ideological influence,” he said.
 “Patna SSP’s statement comparing PFI with RSS is shameful and seriously condemnable.”